Teinc3/TerriEngine/README.md

 TerriEngine is an opening engine for the strategy game territorial.io.
 It is a simplified version of the algorithm used in game to calculate expansion and attack moves written in node.js.

 ## Structure
-The engine files are stored within the /engine subdirectory and are as follows:
+The engine files are stored within the `/engine` subdirectory and are as follows:
 - **core.js**: The main engine file.
 This file combines all the other files and provides the main functions for the engine.
 - **algo.js**: The algorithm file.
-This file contains the functions that are used to calculate the expansion of a player.
-Most of the functions are ripped from the web client and simplified to singleplayer only.
+This file contains the functions that are used to calculate the expansion process.
 - **pixel.js**: The map file.
-This file contains the functions that handles the pixel data within the map.
+This file contains the functions that handles the pixel ownership within the map.
 - **interest.js**: The currency file.
 This file keeps tracks of your troops and handles interest and land income.
 - **processAction.js**: The action file.
 This file processes the attack instructions that are sent to the engine.
 - **time.js**: The time file.
 This file handles the time and the tick based functions.